Kundankr30/GlitchX/README.md

 ---

 ## 💡 Our Solution: Project AQURA
-**AQURA (Air Quality & Urban Resilience Analytics)** is a unified software platform that bridges the information gap between pollution data and decisive action.
+**Delhi-NCR Air Quality Intelligence** is a unified software platform that bridges the information gap between pollution data and decisive action.
 By leveraging satellite imagery, ground-sensor data, and advanced AI/ML models, AQURA provides a high-resolution view of the air quality landscape.

 Our platform offers two tailored interfaces:
 * A **Citizen App** to empower the public with personalized, hyperlocal information to protect their health.